 To be honest, I didn’t know a whole lot about Ischia before I started planning this trip.
-Though once I started my research, this ‘off the beaten track’ island off the coast of Naples started to suck me in and I needed to visit.
+But once I started my research, this ‘off the beaten track’ island off the coast of Naples started to suck me in.
 Yes it’s not actually off the ‘beaten track’ for everyone, but it doesn’t rank highly in guidebooks for English speaking tourists.
-Well at least from what I could tell.

 Which is why visiting the island of Ischia ranked so highly for me.